 Students may earn college credit at Allegheny by participating in the Advanced Placement Program (AP) of the Educational Testing Service, the College-Level Examination Program (CLEP), and the International Baccalaureate (IB) testing programs.
 To be eligible for credit, exams must be taken before the student enters college, though scores may still be submitted after enrolling.

 Students may receive credit by examination for a maximum of 20 semester credit hours (five courses).
 Students who receive scores of four or five on an AP examination will receive academic credit, subject to the 20-credit limit on credit by examination.
 Placement will be determined by the appropriate department.
 AP credit and course placement are considered only after receipt of official examination scores from the Educational Testing Service.

-Individuals who perform well on certain CLEP tests may receive both credit and placement, usually at the first- year or sophomore levels.
-Departments, in consultation with the Office of the Dean of the College, periodically establish which credits may be earned by standardized testing.
-Students who score five or better on the higher examinations of the IB testing programs may be granted credit and placement by some departments.
+Individuals who perform well on certain CLEP tests may receive both credit and placement, usually at the first-year or sophomore levels.
+Departments, in consultation with the Office of the Provost, periodically establish which credits may be earned by standardized testing.
+Students who score five or better on the higher-level examinations of the IB testing programs may be granted credit and placement by some departments.

 Students may complete or change their registration during the College course change periods by submitting the approved registration cards (see “Adding and Dropping Courses”).
 Students must complete their registration for all courses for which they seek credit by the end of the change period.
-Students who are currently enrolled in an approved study abroad or visiting student program should consult with their advisor and the Registrar.
-Students granted a Leave of Absence who have been approved to return by the Office of the Dean of Students, and who have notified the Office of the Registrar of their intent to register in person may also register during the registration period.
-Other re-entering and transfer students may register for the fall semester during Orientation Week in August.
+Students who are currently enrolled in an approved study away or visiting student program should consult with their advisor and the Registrar.
+Students granted a Leave of Absence who have been approved to return by the Office of the Dean of Students, and who have notified the Office of the Registrar of their intent to register in person, may also register during the registration period.
+Other re-entering and transfer students may register for the fall semester during Orientation in August.

-Students may add 14-week courses through the first two weeks of the semester.
-Students may drop 14-week courses through the first five weeks of the semester.
-Students may add seven-week courses through the first two weeks of the module in which the course is offered; they may drop seven-week courses through the first three weeks the module is offered.
+Students may add and drop 14-week courses through the first two weeks of the semester.
+Students may add and drop seven-week courses through the first two weeks of the module in which the course is offered.